-Behind the tent, Duncan discovered a bow and some arrows.
-He knew that he had to prevent Gisborne from fleeing, and he was eager to impress Henry with his devotion to the king’s safety.
+Behind the tent, Duncan discovered a bow and quiver of arrows.
+He knew he had to prevent Gisborne from fleeing, and he was eager to impress everyone with his devotion to the king’s safety.
 Grabbing the bow, he nocked an arrow and loosed it at Gisborne, who had regained his footing and resumed his dash in the direction of the camp’s perimeter.
 The arrow flew true and struck Hugh in the back of his thigh, disabling him without inflicting a fatal wound.
 As Gisborne fell, Duncan tossed the bow aside, unsheathed his sword, and sprinted towards the injured man, who had staggered to his feet and was limping away.

 “Never!” howled Hugh.

-Knights, nobles, and common soldiers encircled Gisborne, but the king stood back and silently watched.
+Knights, nobles, and common soldiers encircled Gisborne, while the king stood back and watched.
 Hugh froze in terror, a wounded deer besieged by ravenous wolves.
-Emerging from his brief trance, Hugh recklessly lunged at Duncan, who expertly blocked his strike.
+Emerging from his brief trance, Hugh lunged at Duncan, who expertly blocked his strike.
 They traded several blows, but Gisborne was hampered by the arrow painfully embedded in his thigh.
 Duncan moved to disarm him and force his surrender, but Hugh unexpectedly lowered his sword, allowing Duncan to impale him with a mortal thrust.

-The Baron of Gisborne was dead, and Duncan Fitzooth, Earl of Huntingdon, had heroically saved the life of King Henry.
+The Baron of Gisborne was dead, and Duncan Fitzooth, Earl of Huntingdon, had saved the life of King Henry.

 15 October, 1159, the Gates of Toulouse, Southern France

 The stench of disease and death was overpowering.
 Duncan and Alfred held small squares of cloth soaked in vinegar against their noses as they trudged through the section of the camp set aside for those dying from the plague that was infecting King Henry’s army outside the gates of Toulouse.
-The illness was quite virulent, as few men survived the nausea, vomiting, abdominal pain, and bloody diarrhea which were hallmarks of the sickness.
-One of the truly frightening aspects of the malady was the bluish skin of those who were about to die.
+The illness was quite virulent, as few men survived the nausea, vomiting, abdominal pain, and bloody diarrhea, which were hallmarks of the sickness.
+One of the frightening aspects of the malady was the bluish skin of those who were about to die.

-Duncan and Alfred had been sent to verify William’s demise as well as to locate the talisman of the Conqueror.
-They were among the few people who could easily identify it, and King Henry was impatient to recover the sacred object, which had once belonged to his great-grandfather, William the Conqueror.
+Duncan and Alfred had been sent to verify William’s demise, as well as to locate the talisman of the Conqueror.
+They were among the few people who could identify it, and King Henry was impatient to recover the sacred object, which had once belonged to his great-grandfather, William the Conqueror.

 Duncan’s muffled voice called to the monk.
 “This is William of Blois?
 How long has he been dead?”
 Duncan pressed the vinegar cloth against his nose, struggling to maintain his composure.

 “He was wearing these clothes when he arrived here?”
-Alfred anxiously queried.
+Alfred queried.
 He hoped to avoid an actual inspection of the corpse.
 After four days of putrefying in the humid heat of Toulouse, William would be unrecognizable.

 “Yes, my lord.
 When we realized that he was royalty, we sent word of his passing to the king.”